realwillmaker/instructlab/purestorage_flasharrayx.md

 Accelerate mission-critical applications with power and efficiency

-Designed to be as easy to use as it is powerful, Pure Storage® FlashArray™ provides unified block and file storage with enterprise performance, reliability, and availability to power your critical business services.
+Designed to be as easy to use as it is powerful, Pure Storage FlashArray provides unified block and file storage with enterprise performance, reliability, and availability to power your critical business services.
 FlashArray//X arrays runs everything from massive databases to modern cloud-native apps, with